 Employee layoffs associated with the transfer of LSU hospitals in Shreveport and Monroe to private operation pushed layoffs of classified employees to 7,962.

-The numbers are in a report to the Legislature which updates layoff activity through the first three months of the state fiscal year.
+The Advocate reports the numbers are in a report to the Legislature which updates layoff activity through the first three months of the state fiscal year.

 About 41,800 classified, rank-and-file employees remain on the state payroll.

 Jindal took office in 2008 and has presided over a major reduction in the Civil Service employee work force as many state government functions have been privatized and agencies reorganized.

 Most of the layoffs occurred last fiscal year with 3,808 registered as LSU hospitals started closing or being turned over to private management.